Strata East was the quintessential US independent 70s jazz label

 SES 8003 The New York Bass Violin Choir The New York Bass Violin Choir

-Variously, cover stamp, label stamp, and printed white label DJ Copy for radio station promos.
+One or other of a cover stamp, label stamp, and some printed white label for radio station promos.

 45rpm Singles/ Juke Box/ Promos